Invisalign®

 Invisalign near Palos Heights, IL

-Invisalign clear aligners offer an effective, discreet orthodontic solution that fits comfortably over your teeth and gradually improves alignment and spacing.
-Each set of Invisalign aligners is custom-made using precise digital models of your current smile and your desired final results.
-As part of your treatment, you’ll switch to a new set of aligners approximately every two weeks, with each set gently guiding your teeth into better alignment.
-This progressive process continues until your treatment is complete, with most Invisalign cases lasting from 6 months to 2 years, depending on your individual needs.
+Invisalign clear aligners provide an effective, discreet orthodontic solution designed to fit comfortably over your teeth while gradually improving alignment and spacing.
+Each set of aligners is custom-made using advanced digital models that map your current smile and your desired final results.
+Throughout treatment, you will switch to a new set of aligners approximately every two weeks, with each set gently guiding your teeth into their ideal position.
+This step-by-step process continues until treatment is complete, with most Invisalign cases typically lasting between 6 months and 2 years, depending on individual needs.

 -